ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

    (#identifier-alignment-evaluation) describe the possible starting points.
 A possibly empty set of records is returned.

-2. Records that do not start with a "v=" tag that identifies the current version of DMARC are discarded.
+2. Records that do not start with a "v" tag that identifies the current version of DMARC are discarded.
 If multiple DMARC Policy Records are returned, they are all discarded.
 If a single record remains and it contains a "psd=n" tag, stop.